Skip to content Skip to footer

 QUALIFICATIONS:

-• Good oral and written communication skills.
+• Good oral, written, and organizational skills.

 • Must possess and maintain a valid California Driver’s License and a driving record acceptable to the agency’s insurance carrier.

-• Physical ability to perform Pro-ACT, administer first aid/CPR, and operate an agency motor vehicle.
+• Physical ability to perform Pro-ACT, administer first aid/CPR, and operate an Agency motor vehicle.

 • Ability to independently use a computer and the ability to learn necessary computer programs.